piratefsh/sublime-keybindings/README.md

 # Sublime Text Keybindings
-To keep it consistent with default Linux Keybindings (by key location, not necessarily by actual meta key namex
+To keep it consistent with default Linux Keybindings (by key location on keyboard, not necessarily by actual meta key names)